kljr/SpringboardDDEV/README.md

 A Springboard development wrapper for DDEV
 .
-Provides multiple fully-configured Springboard sites - each with working copies of the Springboard repositories - and quick, pain-free provisioning, management and updates.
+Installs DDEV and provides multiple fully-configured Springboard sites - each with working copies of the Springboard repositories - and quick, pain-free provisioning, management and updates.